 12. L is for Lamps and Leather

 I both upcycle old lamps and make upcycled lamps.
-For example, I made a rustic Christmas tree out of old lampshades and I’ve made an upcycled lampshade out of woven denim seems.
+My rustic Christmas tree was made out of old lampshades.

-I use samll pieces of leather to make handles and accents for other upcycled projects.
+Use pieces of leather to make handles and accents for other upcycled projects.

 13. M is For Maps and Mirrors

 Before throwing away an old mirror, see if you can update it with a clever upcycle.
 I’ve transformed two old mirrors in my home.
-One with fabric scraps and mod podge. and the other an old IKEA mirror.
+One with fabric scraps and mod podge and the other an old IKEA mirror.
 I upcycled the IKEA mirror with funky tropical wallpaper.

 14. N is for Newspapers and Nutella Jars